BLOG

 Turn on the gas and power supplies.
 Test the furnace by adjusting the thermostat to confirm it’s heating effectively.
 Watch for any abnormal sounds or odors and check for even airflow throughout all vents in the home.

 Once all connections are secure, conduct a final inspection to confirm compliance with building codes and safety standards.
-Having a professional inspector verify the installation is recommended for added peace of mind.
+Having a professional inspector verify the gas furnace installation is recommended for added peace of mind.

 At EVS Mechanical Inc., we understand that installing a gas furnace is a significant investment in your home’s comfort and safety.
 Our team is experienced in handling all makes and models, ensuring your HVAC and electrical systems are in expert hands.